Fenway Park: Soccer

-On October 17, 1925, the Boston Soccer Club and the Fall River Marksmen of the American Soccer League played a scoreless tie before 4,000 fans.
+On October 17, 1925, the Boston Soccer Club and the Fall River F.C. of the American Soccer League played a scoreless tie before 4,000 fans.
 Boston also hosted the Providence Clamdiggers and Indiana Flooring at Fenway later that season.
 On June 18, 1928, Boston played Rangers F.C. to a 2–2 tie in front of a crowd of 10,000.
 In 1929, Boston hosted two more matches at Fenway Park; a 3–2 victory over the New Bedford Whalers on August 10 and a 3–2 loss to Fall River on August 17.

 On May 30, 1931, 8,000 fans were on hand to see the American Soccer League champion New York Yankees defeat Celtic 4–3.
 The Yankees goalkeeper, Johnny Reder, would later return to play for the Boston Red Sox.

-During 1968, the park was home to the Boston Beacons of the now-defunct NASL.
+On May 5, 1967, the park hosted an exhibition between the Atlanta Chiefs and Toronto Falcons of the National Professional Soccer League.
+The game was a benefit for the Jimmy Fund.
+The following year, Fenway Park was home to the Boston Beacons of the now-defunct North American Soccer League.

 On July 21, 2010, Fenway hosted an exhibition game between European soccer clubs Celtic F.C. and Sporting C.P. in an event called "Football at Fenway".
 A crowd of 32,162 watched the two teams play to a 1–1 draw.
 Celtic won 6–5 on penalty shoot out, winning the first Fenway football challenge Trophy.
 Recent matches have taken place between Liverpool, an English Premier League club owned by Fenway Sports Group, and A.S.
 Roma, an Italian Serie A club owned by FSG partner Thomas R. DiBenedetto.
 The July 25, 2012 match ended in a 2–1 win for AS Roma before a crowd of 37,169.
 AS Roma also won the rematch on July 23, 2014, by a score of 1–0.
 On July 21, 2019, Liverpool returned to Fenway for a preseason match against Sevilla, the Spanish team won 2–1 at the end of full-time.